 Summer classes are a way to get ahead or catch up with college credits, but does financial aid cover summer classes?

-Whether you use federal grants, scholarships, loans, or decide to work, funding summer classes may seem like a daunting task, but you don’t have to do this alone.
+Whether you use federal grants, scholarships, loans, or decide to work, funding summer classes may seem like a daunting task, but you’re not alone.
 Your school provides many resources to help keep you on track.
-Communicate your interest to your academic, career, and (most importantly) financial aid counselors so they can help you achieve your goals.
+Talk to your academic, career, and (most importantly) financial aid counselors so they can help you achieve your goals.
 And the best part about summer classes?
-They tend to be much shorter than academic semesters.
+They tend to be much shorter than classes during the academic year.
 So once your funding is secured, be sure to schedule some time for summer fun!